IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/NozomiNetworks/Vantage/README.md

 To generate the `key_name` and the `key_token` follow the Vantage guide.
 The _organization name_ if match more than one organization will return the data of the first one: if does not match anyone will return the data of the default organization.

-Every XML special characters that could be contained in the parameter values as to be escaped, examples:
+The organization name could contain a special character, every special characters has to be escaped, examples:

 `"` to  `&quot;`